natcap/invest.users-guide/source/marine_water_quality.rst

 To run the marine water quality model double click *invest_marine_water_quality_biophysical.exe* located in the folder entitled *invest-3* in the InVEST installation directory.
 The main interface indicates the required and optional input arguments as described in the **Data Needs** section above.
 Click the *Run* button to start the model.
 A successful run will be indicated in the window and a file explorer will open containing the results.

-If you encounter any errors please email the output log to richsharp@stanford.edu.
+If you encounter any issues please post to the user's support forum at http://ncp-yamato.stanford.edu/natcapforums.

 Interpreting Results
 ====================